mh-cbon/ggt/README.md

 # notes

-This repository will welcome the refacting and rationalization of those repos,
+This repository will welcome the refactoring and rationalization of those repos,

 - https://github.com/mh-cbon/http-clienter
 - https://github.com/mh-cbon/goriller